lynnlangit/learning-quantum/2_cloud-vendors/NVIDIA CUDA-Q/README.md

 ## Getting Started with CUDA-Q

 To start using CUDA-Q for your quantum computing projects, follow the QuickStart guide available at [CUDA-Q QuickStart](https://nvidia.github.io/cuda-quantum/latest/using/quick_start.html).
 This guide provides step-by-step instructions on how to set up your environment, compile and run quantum simulations using CUDA-Q.

+NOTE: *"CUDA-Q does not require a GPU to use, but some components are GPU-accelerated."*